Skip to content

 Meall Mor — common questions

-Meall Mor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 612m of ascent and takes most walkers 4-6 hours.
+On the OutdoorSCOT scale, Meall Mor comes in at 3/5 — moderately challenging.
+Expect roughly 14km and 612m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: Hydro service tracks low down, then trackless heather and a long grassy whaleback.

-Standard parking is at NN362188 near Stirling.
+Standard parking is at NN362188.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Meall Mor are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.